 In these situations, injured workers need a lawyer that understands the sometimes complex intricacies of the workplace injury laws in Tennessee.
 They also need a lawyer that cares about their unique situation.
-On the job injuries are unforeseen interruptions in a person’s normal routine and frequently result in tremendous financial pressure on families.
+On-the-job injuries are unforeseen interruptions in a person’s normal routine and frequently result in tremendous financial pressure on families.
 We understand that and work fast to relieve that pressure.
 Additionally, sometimes injuries that happen at work are caused by people or companies other than the injured person’s employer.
 If a third party caused the injury, then you likely have a claim against them, separate and apart from your workers’ comp claim.

 Handling these dual tracks can be challenging and our firm has extensive experience successfully managing simultaneous claims arising out of a single injury.
 Properly pursuing both claims is tough, so make sure you partner with a lawyer that is up to the task.